rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/blockchains/ETH/modules/makerdao/dsrbalance

-   Doing a GET on the makerdao dsrbalance resource will return the current balance held in DSR by any of the user's accounts.
+   Doing a GET on the makerdao dsrbalance resource will return the current balance held in DSR by any of the user's accounts and also the current DSR percentage.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``